 If you come across a website that you believe is depicting child pornography, the first step is to contact your local law enforcement agency.
 While many of these crimes involve federal law, local authorities will know where to route the investigation.
 You can also contact:

 Whether falling under federal or state law, child pornography crimes are serious and carry very long sentences, including possible lifetime mandatory sex registration.
 If you or someone you know has been accused of child pornography, it's critical to speak with a criminal defense attorney soon.
 An attorney can protect your rights and may be able to help resolve your case early on in the process.
-There are experienced criminal defense attorneys in your area who are able to help and will even provide a free review of your case.
+Get started today and find a criminal defense attorney in your area.